equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 > `expect(controlller).to receive(:render).with(json:
 > serialization_hash_double)`.

+## Request test vs Controller specs

+RSpec Rails provides [Request Specs](https://www.relishapp.com/rspec/rspec-rails/docs/request-specs/request-spec) which are really great as they hit the actual endpoint all way through router as if you were hitting real server (unlike Controller specs that are just ensuring given route is defined in `config/routes` and you are just testing Controller / request / response object)

+So as user `bascule` pointed out in [Reddit discussion](https://www.reddit.com/r/ruby/comments/4zhhfx/pure_rspec_json_api_testing/) for this article, some developers may prefer them over Controller tests.

+I fully agree.
+It's really up to you which one you choose.
+Same rules apply for evaluating rendered body JSON.

+Way how I understand it that main purpose of Controller specs should just help you do during your TDD session, and  you can mock anything you want there (current_user, DB calls, Serializer calls,... for various scenarios).

+Request spec should be the real "smoke test" / full integration test and you not necessary want many of them as they are slow and when errors are raised from Request test they are harder to track down as the error output is not that straight forward.

+Therefore I personally recommending both but it's really up to your team to decide how do you do the tests.
+Some teams don't have time to write both or mock stuff in Controllers and therefore rather do the Integration testing in Controllers.
+I agree that "Good test practices fairies" are crying at that point but stuff needs to be pushed and deployed.

 ## Why ?

 Why even bother, why not to use JSON API testing gem like [Airbourne](https://github.com/brooklynDev/airborne) ?